openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-bluetooth_manager.md

 **Resolution Steps**

-Turn the Bluetooth switch back on and perform the pairing process.
+Turn Bluetooth back on and retry the pairing process.

 ## 2900006